ahmadsami07/haskell-basics/README.md

-# rainbow-table-haskell-blockchain-rust-scala-basics
+# HASKELL BASICS
-Repository for basic functional and safe programming
+Repository for functional programming with haskell